 Since this disease occurs in middle aged and older pets there can be other diseases occurring simultaneously.
 Some cats have a history of vomiting in the recent past, an indication that they might have had an episode of IBD (Inflammatory Bowel Disease) or pancreatitis.
 Some cats are borderline diabetics that have had a recent illness, stress, or adverse reaction to medication.
 There might also be blood in the urine or straining to urinate, an indication of a urinary tract infection.

 Cats presented in DKA might have a history of abdominal pain and distention, vomiting, inappetance, and lethargy.

 The findings of the physical exam depend on how severe the diabetes is, how long it has been present, what caused it, and if there are any other disease processes occurring simultaneously.

 Many cats will have lost weight, yet they still could be obese.
 There might be dehydration, weakness, lethargy, an enlarged liver on abdominal palpation, and an acetone (juicy fruit) smell to the breath.
 Hypothermia and shock could be present in advanced cases and those with DKA.

 The primary method of diagnosis is with a fasting blood panel and a urinalysis.
 The blood panel will reveal hyperglycemia (at least > 200 mg/dl) while the urine sample will reveal glycosuria.
 Not every case of hyperglycemia means a cat has diabetes mellitus.
 Cats that recently ate, or those that eat canned foods that are rich in sugar, might have blood glucose levels higher than the normal range.
-Cats that are on cortisone, are in heat, on phenobarbital medication or hormone medications might also have hyperglycemia.
+Cats that are stressed from a car ride, on cortisone, are in heat, on phenobarbital medication or hormone medications, might also have hyperglycemia.